DanielePalaia/object-storage-service/README.md

 | DELETE | `/objects/{bucket}/{objectID}` | Delete an object             | 200 OK or 404 Not Found |

 ---

+## Extensions and future improvements

+### 🔄 CI/CD

+Planned integration via GitHub Actions: This is the first thing I would do in order to test the codebase on new PRs and new code and maybe publish in a docker registry in order eventually to be run in a Kubernetes deployment and scale.
+- ✅ `go fmt` formatting checks
+- ✅ `go vet` and vulnerability scan (`govulncheck`)
+- ✅ Unit test execution with coverage
+- ✅ Docker image build & push to Docker Hub

+### 💾 Persistence

+- Replace in-memory store with **Redis** or **PostgreSQL**: At the moment the project is implementing with a GO map which is not ideal at all.
+I just used this approach to save time.
+Better to replace it with an external datastore in order to make the microservice stateless and allow them to scale more and manage concourrency.

+### 📈 Observability

+- Integrate **Prometheus** metrics (like number of requests validated or failed).
+A new /metrics endpoint will be needed together with the integration of the Prometheus API.
+- Add **OpenTelemetry** tracing for request flows

+### ⚙️ Scalability

+- Container orchestration with **Kubernetes** / improving datastore

 ## Use of AI Tools